7 Ways Women Can Achieve Happiness & Satisfaction In Their Careers

 "Happiness is not something ready made.
 It comes from your own actions." —Dalai Lama

-Studies have shown that people who derive meaning from their profession or feel commitment towards their organization's mission are people who are much more resilient and satisfied in their economic environment.
+Studies have shown that people who derive meaning from their profession or feel commitment toward their organization's mission are people who are much more resilient and satisfied in their economic environment.
 Average career professionals will work approximately 90,000 hours in their lifetime, so finding happiness and satisfaction is critical.

 The good news is that life doesn't have to be perfect for you to find happiness at work.
-Below are seven ways women can achieve happiness and satisfaction:
+Below are seven ways women can achieve happiness and satisfaction.

 1. Discover The Five Cs

 You must maintain high levels of confidence, commitment, conviction, and contribution, and choose a cultural fit.

 With the five Cs, you will have a feeling of recognition, pride, and trust in your company.

 Too frequently, we get caught up in the day-to-day grind of our jobs and forget to look at the big picture—the "why" or the reason that motivates us to work.

 Tapping back into the true purpose of your job will make your daily tasks and accomplishments more meaningful.
 Discover ways that your work can improve the lives of other people.